AndreasCnaus/PiCAN/README.md

 This driver currently uses a custom character device.
 Future enhancements could include integration with the Linux CAN framework (e.g., `can0`), enabling compatibility with tools like `candump`/`cansend`.

 ⚙️ **DMA Support**:
 The driver uses custom ring buffers for TX/RX synchronization.
 Moving towards **DMA** integration (via Linux kernel APIs like `dmaengine`) could reduce CPU usage.
-This would involve utilizing the kernel’s DMA subsystem.